-You are encouraged to check the validity of the EU VAT number of your customers and suppliers on regular basis.
-Especially before you removing the VAT from your invoice.
-After all, you would require this information when completing your EC Sales list.
+You are encouraged to check the validity of the EU VAT number of your customers and suppliers on a regular basis.
+Especially before you remove the VAT from your invoice.
+After all, you would require this information when completing your EC Sales List.

 For your information, the abbreviation of EU and VAT stand for European Unions and Value Added Tax respectively.

 Generally, how a VAT registered company works is discussed below.

 First of all, you may find your VAT registration number on your VAT registration certificate issued by HM Revenue and Customs (HMRC).